-With summer here, any tips for maintaining the proper environment in our humidors?
+With summer almost here, any tips for maintaining the proper environment in our humidors?

 Yes, but that advice depends on whether your humidor sits in an air-conditioned room.